TheProv1/Transcription-Factor-Binding-Domain/README.md

 *   **Output:** Creates a single `.csv` file named dynamically (e.g., `DBD_disorder_above_80.csv`).
 This file contains two columns: `filename` and `disorder_percentage`, listing only the files that met or exceeded the specified disorder threshold.

 ---
-### `complete-window-code.py`
+### `DBD-Non-DBD-Window-Code.py`

-*   **Purpose:** To perform a comprehensive compositional analysis on the *full* original protein sequences by counting the frequency of all possible amino acid patterns (k-mers).
+*   **Purpose:** To perform a comprehensive compositional analysis on the cleaned and separated DBD and non-DBD regions.

-*   **Input:** The original, raw `NR_HI_IU` directory.
+*   **Input:** The `DBD-Region` and `Non-DBD-Region` directories generated by `DBD-Non-DBD-Split.py`.

 *   **Process:**
+    1. Runs two main jobs: one for the DBD directory, and one for the non-DBD directory.
-    1. Initiates a loop that iterates through window sizes from 3 to 11.
+    2. For each job, it initiates a loop that iterates through window sizes from 3 to 11.
-    2. For each window size, it recursively traverses the entire `NR_HI_IU` directory.
-    3. It uses a sliding window of the current size (e.g., 3 for triplets) to count the occurrences of every unique amino acid pattern within each individual transcription factor.
+    3. It uses a sliding window of the current size (e.g., 3 for triplets) to count the occurrences of every unique amino acid pattern within each region file.

-*   **Output:** Creates a large `output` directory.
-This directory is structured by window size (e.g., `output/3/`, `output/4/`, etc.), which in turn are organized by filename.
-Each final `.txt` file contains a detailed list of every pattern found and its total count for a specific transcription factor.
+*   **Output:** Creates two large master directories:
+    *   `DBD-region-Window-Output`: Structured by window size (e.g., `3/`, `4/`), containing the analysis for all DBD regions.
+    *   `Non-DBD-Window-Output`: Similarly structured, containing the analysis for all non-DBD regions.

 ---
+### `Occurence-CSV-generator.py`

+*   **Purpose:** To aggregate the detailed window analysis results into a structured, comparable matrix format for each superclass and region type.

+*   **Input:** The `DBD-region-Window-Output/3/` and `Non-DBD-Window-Output/3/` directories.

+*   **Process:**
+    1. Runs multiple jobs, one for each superclass and region combination (e.g., Superclass 1 DBD, Superclass 1 non-DBD, etc.).
+    2.  **Pass 1 (Header Discovery):** For each job, it scans all relevant files to find every unique triplet that occurs 3 or more times.
+This set of triplets forms the header.
+    3.  **Pass 2 (Data Population):** It re-scans the files and populates a matrix where rows are transcription factors and columns are the frequent triplets.
+The cells contain the actual occurrence count for that triplet in that factor (or 0 if it's absent or has a count < 3).

+*   **Output:** Generates four (or more) summary CSV files, such as `superclass_1_DBD_summary.csv`, `superclass_1_nonDBD_summary.csv`, etc.

+---
 ### `Amino-Acid-Distribution.py`

-*   **Purpose:** To visualize the amino acid composition of the most statistically significant patterns discovered by the window analysis.
+*   **Purpose:** To perform a comparative biophysical analysis by visualizing the propensity of each amino acid to be in an ordered versus a disordered state.

-*   **Input:** The `output/3/` directory generated by `complete-window-code.py`.
+*   **Input:** The `DBD-Region` and `Non-DBD-Region` directories.

 *   **Process:**
-    1. Reads each analysis file from the `output/3/` directory.
-    2. Identifies all triplets (3-amino-acid chains) that have an occurrence count of 3 or more.
-    3. It then calculates a **weighted distribution** of the individual amino acids that make up *only these frequent triplets*.
-For example, if the triplet `AAA` occurred 6 times, it contributes `6 * 3 = 18` counts of the amino acid 'A' to the total.
+    1. Runs two main jobs: one for DBDs and one for non-DBDs.
+    2. For each job, it iterates through a list of superclasses.
+    3. Within each superclass, it counts the total number of times each amino acid appears in an **ordered state (IUPred < 0.5)** and a **disordered state (IUPred >= 0.5)**.
+    4. It calculates a **Disorder-to-Order Ratio** for each amino acid.
-    4. Generates a bar chart (histogram) visualizing this amino acid distribution, with the total count displayed on top of each bar.
+    5. Generates a bar chart visualizing this ratio.

-*   **Output:** Creates a directory named `frequent_triplet_histograms` containing a `.png` histogram image for each transcription factor that had frequent triplets.
+*   **Output:** Creates a directory (`amino_acid_disorder_ratios`) containing two subdirectories (`DBD_ratios`, `nonDBD_ratios`), which hold the `.png` bar chart images for each superclass.

+---
+*(Note: `complete-window-code.py` is an older version of `DBD-Non-DBD-Window-Code.py` that runs on the raw data instead of the split regions.)*